sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-02.md

 - Verify transaction load to the application.
 - Restart the application and transaction load if needed.

-The Controller can be accessed at a URL similar to the following example.
+The Controller can be accessed at a URL similar to the one shown in the following example.
 Substitute the IP Address or fully qualified domain name of your Controller VM.

 Example Controller URL for browser: